Electric heating vs. gas central heating systems

 Do you often wonder which type of heating solution you should use?
-An important question that carries implications for the energy efficiency of your home or business.
+You should because it’s an important question that carries implications for the energy efficiency of your home or property.

 For a long time, gas was considered the cheapest way of heating a property.
 It is the most common form of heating in UK homes, with around 8 million gas boilers sold every year in the UK.
 A gas system consists of a single boiler that heats up water and then pumps it through pipes to radiators throughout the property.
 It also provides hot water to the kitchen and bathrooms.
 Over the years, gas systems have largely remained the same with little evolution.

 Electric heating, however, has evolved into an energy efficient alternative, with all the advantages of the old storage heaters but none of the disadvantages.
 The shift away from gas is gaining momentum – supported by a number of crucial factors: